 Abstract

 Difference in languages remains one of the largest cultural barriers that the population encounters around the world.
 From work classes, to studying abroad, to using premium computer applications, there are a variety of methods that can facilitate people with learning foreign languages.
-With an abundance of methods to choose, it can be challenging to decide which learning approach should be performed.
+With an abundance of methods to choose from, it can be challenging to decide which learning approach should be performed.

 This report investigates the usability of the Duolingo system.
 By using a rich picture and multiple human factor approaches, I will determine how successful mobile applications are at teaching foreign languages.